BioinformaticsLabAtMUN/ProNA/README.md

 # ProNA
-Machine-learning based model for predicting interactions between bacterial sRNAs and proteins.
+A machine-learning based model for predicting interactions between bacterial sRNAs and proteins.
 ProNA accepts two different fasta file, one for protein sequences and the other for RNA sequences.
 The output is a csv file which has all the possible pairings taken from two input fasta files.
 ## Setup
 for running this script, you can download Anaconda from  [here](https://www.anaconda.com/download/)
 ## Necessaries